-DS 3 Crossback pricing ranges from around £23,500 to nearly £38,000.
+DS 3 Crossback pricing ranges from around £26,500 to just over £40,000.
 There are five standard trim levels - 'Montmarte', 'Bastille', 'Rivoli', 'Performance Line' and 'Performance Line+' - which feature distinctly styled interior packages (DS calls then 'Inspirations'), most themed and styled around the perceived ambiance of various Parisian districts.
 There's also a distinctive 'Louvre' version.
 Even base 'Montmarte' variants are well equipped, featuring 17-inch Ankara alloy wheels, keyless start and a 'Safety Park', which includes an Emergency Braking System, Lane Keeping Assist, Speed recognition and Intelligent Speed Adaptation.

 Other standard features include an alarm system, a space saver spare wheel, air conditioning and a 7 inch touchscreen, with 'Apple CarPlay' and 'Android Auto' smartphone-mirroring, Bluetooth and a DAB digital radio with eight speakers.
 Next up, 'Bastille' trim gives you smarter Madrid 17-inch alloy wheels, rear parking sensors, power folding mirrors, dark tinted rear windows and 3D LED rear lights.
 'Rivoli'-spec adds a reversing camera and an Advanced Safety Pack.
 Top 'Performance Line+' variants include a head-up display, keyless entry and start, LED VISION headlamps, a reversing camera, Nappa leather seats with a 'watchstrap' design.